Master of the Dirt

 then leave.
 I just tried not to make anybody think my head was big by bragging after the win.

-Pat Patrick, he was always tough to beat.
+Another strength I had.
+Take Pat Patrick, he was always tough to beat.
 But if I beat him once or

 twice, then he was easy to beat the rest of the year.
 I played that.
 If I beat you two or three